Campaign of the Month: October 2017

 In the 1840s, the area was located outside the city’s walls—as its name suggests, Rampart Street was the town limit at the time—and both slaves and free persons of color met in a market here called Congo Square.
 While the rest of America was forcing people of African descent to repress their own traditional culture, Congo Square was a place where cultural events of every kind were not only permitted but encouraged. (“Better outside the city than in,” was the motto.)
 Even after the wall came down and the district became an integral part of the city, something in that early tradition spoke to the African-American Kindred of New Orleans.
 While Baron Cimitière plays “host” at the various gatherings that take place here from time to time, many such parties are open to all Kindred of African descent, regardless of whether or not they are in the Circle of the Crone.

-• Josue Vendredi (unknown generation-Caitiff/Circle of the Crone, Camarilla Status 0)
+• Josue Vendredi (10th gen. childe of unknown sire, e. mid 20th century, Caitiff, Camarilla Status 0)

 • Angelo Brocato’s Ice Cream Parlor